frankcohen/ReflectionsOS/Experiments/Gesture_Sensing_Accelerometer/Gesture_Sensing_Experiment.md

 - Template sharing between people.
 MOM shares templates with high success ratings among other devices.

-## The Unkown
+## The Unknown

 MOM has yet to be proven in these instances:

 - Is there a difference in recognition between left and right handed people?

-- What impact does a benign essential tremor (ET), Parkinson's disease, and Multiple Sclerosis (MS) have on gesture recognition?
+- What impact does a benign essential tremor (ET), Parkinson's disease, Zlzheimer's disease, and Multiple Sclerosis (MS) have on gesture recognition?

 - Do individuals gesture differently?